musellix/formation-nestjs/README.md

 }

 And that's it !
 We have now set up validation

+whitelist: true option in the main js this option is a security as we don't want to allow users to add in additional properties to incoming request In out example, the body must only have "content" property

 The validation pipe use clas-tranformer to turn the body into an instance of the DTO class For more informations on class-transformer